fire-ui/landing-page-template/README.md

 # Product landing page template using Fire UI
 Create your product landing page using this template!
+Demo [here](https://fire-ui.github.io/landing-page-template/)

 ## Steps to use this template:
 - Click `Use this template` button of this page.